 - Category: 2017 Voting Rights

-This legislation is a direct response to the most recent Presidential election and the controversy caused by then candidate Donald Trump.
-While we fully understand why disclosing this information would be useful, that should not be a standard for determining who gets to run for President or Vice-President – or state legislator or any other office.
+This legislation, which would require Presidential and Vice-Presidential candidates to disclose their five most recent federal tax returns in order to qualify for the ballot, is a direct response to the most recent Presidential election and then-candidate Donald Trump's refusal to release his tax records.
+While the ACLU understands why disclosing this information would be useful, that should not be a standard for determining who gets to run for President or Vice-President – or state legislator or any other office.

 As detailed in our testimony, the ACLU of RI has long objected to legislative efforts to impose additional qualifications, beyond those contained in the Constitution, on candidates to qualify for the ballot (such as pending legislation from the Governor barring candidates who owe fines to the Board of Elections from running), and it is especially problematic for states to impose special qualifications in the context of federal campaigns.
-This legislation is a slippery slope into setting troubling precedent for candidate requirements whenever the legislature feels strongly about the actions of a candidate.
+This legislation sets a troubling precedent.
+Just as the legislature should refrain from setting unnecessary barriers in the way for people to vote, it should not add unnecessary obstacles to get on the ballot.